silentrob/superscriptjs.com/starter/quickstart-content.md

 ```

-### Creating your first bot
+## Creating your first bot

 SuperScript comes with two clients, a Slack client, and Telnet Client.
 They are included by initing a new project with the --client switch.

 ## Help!
 I followed the steps and nothing works!
 Read the debugging section at the bottom of the [scripting docs](https://github.com/silentrob/superscript/wiki) and if your still stuck, create an issue on the [github repo](https://github.com/silentrob/superscript/issues).

 <!-- <div class="doc-box doc-info">
 Node modules installed with the `--save` option are added to the `dependencies` list in the `package.json` file.
-Then using `npm install` in the app directory will automatically install modules in the dependecies list.
+Then using `npm install` in the app directory will automatically install modules in the dependencies list.
 </div> -->